Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Murray for his part took his sweet time in sauntering over to give them the final score.

-"No’ bad," he commented, and the twinkle in his eyes said *‘bloody excellent in fact.’* “…by JETS standards.”
+"No’ bad," he commented, and the twinkle in his eyes said *‘bloody excellent in fact.’* "…by JETS standards."

 "Yeah, yeah.
 We ain’t interested in ‘yer big hero HEAT times," Hobbs said.
-“How’d we do?”
+"How’d we do?"

 Murray’s smile got a little wider. "…fifty-six point seven four."